wikipathways/pvjs/test/README.md

 ## C. Install Node.js and all necessary plugin and modules

+If you've already done this, skip ahead to Step D. Otherwise:

+Install these programs using whatever method you prefer.
+For OS/X, many people like using `brew` and `brew cask`.
 1. [PhantomJS](http://phantomjs.org/) headless web browser for testing.
 If you use ```sudo apt-get install``` or ```brew install```, be sure the resulting version installed is >=1.9.7.
 Older versions may not include the GhostDriver Remote WebDriver required for working with Selenium.
 2. [ImageMagick](http://www.imagemagick.org/) for comparing screenshots during development against last known good screenshots for testing.
 3. [Node.js](http://nodejs.org/download/)
 4. [Phash dependencies](https://github.com/aaronm67/node-phash) depending on your system

-Then in the console, `cd` into the `pvjs` directory, if you're not already there, and install the Node.js dependencies:
+When the programs are installed, return to the terminal window and `cd` into the `pvjs` directory, if you're not already there, and install the Node.js dependencies:

 ```
 $ npm update && npm install # uses npm (the node package manager) to install pvjs dependencies